Breakout Analyses Guide for Hatcheries30 July 2003

 There are some cases when the embryo or the blastodisc will not appear on the top of the yolk.
 When this occurs, rotate the egg and pour off some albumen so that the germinal disc (fertile or infertile) will appear at the top.
 If the embryonic development is still not found, the yolk may then be poured into an empty pan and examined.

 The classifications of embryonic death may be as detailed as the hatchery manager wishes.
-It must be kept in mind when starting a break-out programme that the quality control person need not be an embryologist.
-In most cases, sufficient information is obtained by classifying the dead embryos by the week that death occurred, i.e. first, second or third.
+It must be kept in mind when starting a breakout program that the quality control person need not be an embryologist.
+In most cases, sufficient information is obtained by classifying the dead embryos by the week that death occurred (i.e., first, second, or third).
 This is easily done after a few practice runs.

 Identifying Fertility in 21-Day Incubated Eggs

-Fertility of a 21-day incubated egg can be identified by looking for signs of development and by examining yolk colour and albumen consistency.
-The two statements that follow relate to the identification of very early deads, positive development, and infertile eggs after 21 days of incubation:
+Fertility of a 21-day incubated egg can be identified by looking for signs of development and by examining yolk color and albumen consistency.
+The two statements that follow relate to the identification of very early deads, positive development, and infertile eggs after 21 days of incubation.

-Although these statements are correct, there may be instances when they are not fail-safe.
-To classify the egg accurately, the presence or absence of early embryonic development must be established.
+Although these statements are correct, there may be instances when they are not fail safe.
+To accurately classify the egg, the presence or absence of early embryonic development must be established.
 Most eggs can be classified as soon as the tops of the shells are peeled back.
 Others require closer inspection.
 Be careful not to let blood spots, meat spots or yolk mottling result in classifying an infertile egg as fertile.

 Another pitfall is that most embryos that die during the second week of incubation look dark and are often mistaken for contaminated eggs.
 The dark appearance results from the breakdown of the blood in the tremendous vascular system of the extra-embryonic membranes.
 Most contaminated eggs will be malodorous which will help to classify them.
-Second-week embryonic mortality may look contaminated; however, they should only be classified as contaminated when they emit an odour.
+Second week embryonic mortality may look contaminated; however, they should only be classified as contaminated when they emit an odor.